-Bellatrix is Orion’s 3rd-brightest star | EarthSky.org
+EarthSky | Bellatrix is Orion’s 3rd-brightest star

 Science of Bellatrix

 Bellatrix is in spectral class B2 III.
-B stars are on the brighter, hotter and whiter end of the spectrum, and the number 2 means it is an early type compared to a larger number.
+B stars are on the brighter, hotter and whiter end of the spectrum, and the number 2 means it is a hotter B type star than, say, a B6 star.
 The III denotes that it is a giant star, although Jim Kaler of the University of Illinois has said that Bellatrix in not an actual giant, but just has the spectral signature of a giant.
-He asserts that Bellatrix is probably a hydrogen-fusing dwarf, still on its way to the true giant stage.
+Furthermore, he asserts that Bellatrix is probably a hydrogen-fusing dwarf, still on its way to the true giant stage.

-At nine times the mass of our sun, Bellatrix could be a supernova candidate, but – if that doesn’t occur – it will become a massive white dwarf.
+At nine times the mass of our sun, Bellatrix could be a supernova candidate.
+However, if that doesn’t occur, it will become a massive white dwarf.
 Bellatrix may have a companion in Gamma Orionis B, a red dwarf that for the past 100-plus years has maintained a constant separation of 178 arcseconds.
 But Bellatrix’s possible companion star is not close enough for its matter to flow into Bellatrix and trigger a supernova.

 Skywatchers know Orion as a hallmark of the winter sky, at least in the Northern Hemisphere.
 The celestial equator cuts across Orion’s waist, with Bellatrix and the Hunter’s upper body on one side and his knees/legs/feet on the other.
-Orion can therefore be seen in both the Northern and Southern Hemispheres from around October through April.
-The image of Orion that Northern Hemisphere inhabitants are familiar with would look upside down to them if they viewed the constellation from south of the equator.
+Therefore, observers can see Orion in both the Northern and Southern Hemispheres from around October through April.
+Naturally, the image of Orion that Northern Hemisphere inhabitants are familiar with would look upside down to them if they viewed the constellation from south of the equator.

-In the Southern Hemisphere, Orion is standing on his head.
-Use Stellarium to learn how you see Orion.
+The fact is, in the Southern Hemisphere, Orion is standing on his head.
+Use Stellarium to learn how you see Orion from your location.

-You’ll find Bellatrix at 5h25m R.A. +06°20’ Dec.
+You’ll find Bellatrix at 5h 25m R.A. +06°20’ Dec.

 Bottom line: Bellatrix is the third-brightest star in Orion.
-The hot bluish-white shoulder star has a name that means “female warrior.”
+And it’s one of the hottest stars you can see without optical aid.